-The second in the series on Yoga-off-the-mat, Iyengar instructor Rahul Dhari cleans a beach in Goa
+The second in the series on Yoga-off-the-mat, yog sadhaka Rahul Dhari cleans a beach in Goa

 by Ricky Toledano

 “I have known many meat-eaters to be far more non-violent than vegetarians” were the famous and perplexing words of Mahatma Gandhi, whose greater commitment to non-violence, ahiṃsā (अहिंसा), demonstrated the power in refraining from aggression with thought, word and action.
-It liberated a people.
+In fact, it liberated a people.
 Contemplating its ancient meaning as one of the values to Yoga, the refusal to hurt not only others, but oneself and the world around, is part of a path that liberates the individual.
-While it is true that vegetarianism is one of greatest expressions of ahiṃsā, it is only part of the path of no longer seeing oneself as a competitor against All That There Is, and thereby becoming the bearer of gifts.
+While it is true that vegetarianism is one of greatest expressions of ahiṃsā, it is only part of the path taken when one no longer seeing oneself as a competitor against All That There Is, and thereby becoming the bearer of gifts.

 At the time, Gandhi’s words referred to the hatred some are capable of in the name of righteousness.
 Ironically, it may be that his words take on a new meaning today, as I discovered some years ago when visiting a paradisiacal tropical island off the coast of Rio de Janeiro.
 Not only did I have to choose if I would actually use the sunblock that would pollute the waters and kill coral, I had to decide what to do with the plastic bottle afterwards, and I also had to choose between fish and pizza for dinner.